TankerHQ/quickstart-examples/client/web/notepad/README.md

 ## Description

 This is a simple web application written in [React](https://reactjs.org/) and [Bootstrap](https://react-bootstrap.github.io/).

-It has very basic features:
+It allow each user to have exactly one note they can edit and share.

+Here are the list of features implemented:

 - signup
 - login
-- save some user input text to the cloud
+- send the note to a server to be saved
-- retrieve this text from the cloud
+- retrieve the note from the server
+- select a list of users to share the note with
+- list and view all notes shared with the user
 - logout

 All this features use The Tanker SDK, it implements: